gisellen/world-of-final-fantasy-bot/README.md

-# world-of-final-fantasy-bot
+<h1 align="center">The World of Final Fantasy Bot</h1>

-A discord bot where users can get info on all things final fantasy using Moogle API
+A discord bot where users can get info on all things Final Fantasy using the [Moogle API](https://github.com/jackfperryjr)!